-To be eligible to become an Australian Citizen, a person must have lived legally in Australia for the past four years.
-A person must have had permanent residency status for the four years prior to applying and must have lived in Australia for at least nine months out of the twelve months before applying.
-A person must also be of good character.
+To be eligible to become an Australian citizen, a person must have lived legally in Australia for the past four years.
+They must also have had permanent residency status for the four years prior to applying and must have lived in Australia for at least nine months out of the prior twelve months.
+A person must also be of good character to be granted citizenship.

-There are some situations where the above requirements do not apply, such as where a person has previously been an Australian citizen and is applying to resume their citizenship or where a person is a child adopted outside Australia by an Australian citizen.
-For more details about these types of citizenship applications, see the Department of Home Affairs website.
-The requirements of general citizenship applications are outlined below.
+In situations where a person has previously been an Australian citizen and is applying to resume their citizenship or where the applicant is a child adopted outside Australia by an Australian citizen, the above requirements do not apply.
+For more details about these types of applications, see the Department of Home Affairs website.

 Under Section 24(6) of the Australian Citizenship Act 2007, the Minister for Home Affairs must not approve an application for citizenship if at the time of the application the applicant has criminal proceedings pending against them in an Australian court, is in prison, or under certain other proscribed circumstances.